The Player component provides an easy way to display video or audio.

 render an optimized image, which will automatically handle slow network

-conditions/different device sizes.
+conditions/different device sizes.true

 .